 One of many myths about psychedelics is that the drugs “stay in your system forever,” but the doctor writing for CNN’s health blog dismisses that.
 The chemicals are usually out of the body by the following day.

 Continuing that train of thought, Business Insider publishes that psychedelics “putting holes in your brain” is one of the many myths surrounding the effects of this class of drugs.
-In the 1990s and 2000s, anti-drug programs warned that using MDMA would burn a hole through the brain of unwitting users.
+In the 1990s and 2000s, anti-drug programs warned that using MDMA would burn a hole through the brains of unwitting users.

 The truth, of course, is that while psychedelics change the wiring of the brain (as described above), only aggressively extreme use, combination use with other drugs, and a “priming” for certain mental health disorders will cause the kind of damage that the anti-drug campaigns warned about.